lc00/wiki-experiment/Technology-Marketing.md

     * Look out for two-sided markets
     * Who is your beach-head market?
 * You need to be 30% better on _some_ attribute.
+* "Leap-frogging" (skipping a version)- this can prevent your ability to price skim
+* Your supply chain: Supplier -> Manufacturer/OEM -> Channel members -> Customers

 ## Types of Marketing